cyrilsx/site/content/english/post/here_comes_unnamed_pattern.md

 }
 ```

-Also, sealed interface can upgrade our code to something more safe and more readable.
+Also, sealed interfaces provide a way to update our code to something safer and more readable.
 Is it the end of the pattern visitor.
+It's a good practice not to use _default_ case to insure that all cases are managed.
 ```java
 sealed interface TaxRate permit EuTaxRate, UsTaxRate {}
 record EuTaxRate extend TaxRate {}